sugarlabs/musicblocks/README.md

 pitch-tracking widget.

-Many students contributed to the project as part of Google Code-in (2015&ndash;16, 2016&ndash;17, and 2017&ndash;2018).
-Sam Parkinson built the Planet during GCI 2016&ndash;17.
-Emily Ong designed our mouse icon and Euan Ong redesigned the Planet code as a series of GCI tasks in 2017&ndash;18; Austin George refactored the toolbars as a series of GCI tasks in 2018.
-In GCI 2019, Bottersnike redesigned the widgets and the Block API, AndreaGon made the widgets responsive, Pidddgy refactored the update code, resulting in an order-of-magnitude improvement in CPU usage, and Nepaltechguy2 updated the local storage mechanism to use localforage.
+Many students contributed to the project as part of Google Code-in (2015&ndash;2020).
+Sam Parkinson built the Planet during GCI.
+Emily Ong designed our mouse icon and Euan Ong redesigned the Planet code as a series of GCI tasks.
+Austin George refactored the toolbars as a series of GCI tasks.
+Bottersnike redesigned the widgets and the Block API, AndreaGon made the widgets responsive, Pidddgy refactored the update code, resulting in an order-of-magnitude improvement in CPU usage, and Nepaltechguy2 updated the local storage mechanism to use localforage.

 A full list of [contributors](https://github.com/sugarlabs/musicblocks/graphs/contributors)